-The California Institute for Regenerative Medicine (CIRM) is proud to announce the allocation of $26 million to support clinical research targeting a range of cancers, heart conditions, and rare diseases.
-This significant funding underscores CIRM’s commitment to advancing innovative stem cell and gene therapy-based treatments through all stages of clinical trial development.
-This latest round … Continue reading CIRM awards $26 million to boost clinical trials for cancer, heart, and rare diseases
+The California Institute for Regenerative Medicine (CIRM) has allocated $26 million to support clinical research targeting cancers, heart conditions, and rare diseases.
+This investment reinforces CIRM’s commitment to advancing innovative stem cell and gene therapy treatments through all stages of clinical development.
+This round of awards funds five projects within CIRM’s Clinical Program, which provides … Continue reading CIRM awards boost clinical trials for cancer, heart, and rare diseases

 Meet Our New CEO: Jonathan Thomas